-This environmental justice analysis is also based on the compilation of data collected using USEPA's Environmental Justice Screening and Mapping Tool; the U.S. Department of Housing and Urban Development Tribal Directory Assessment Tool; the White House CEQ's Climate and Economic Justice Screening Tool; the Department of Energy's Energy Justice Mapping Tool's Disadvantaged Communities Reporter, as well as initial research on the local community to gain insight into community context and equity-priority community members within the study area.
-Initial research and engagement included the development of an equity-priority stakeholder database, a project kick-off listening session with federally recognized Tribes that have cultural and/or historic ties to the project site, and outreach to local environmental justice community leaders, including representatives of Community Outreach and Resource Education and the City of Madison Equity Office, to help guide equity-priority outreach efforts and ensure early and meaningful public participation in the USGS's decision-making process throughout the project scoping process.
-A description of public outreach activities conducted during the scoping phase is provided in Sections 1.7.2 and 4.2.
+This environmental justice analysis is also based on the compilation of data collected using USEPA's Environmental Justice Screening and Mapping Tool; the U.S. Department of Housing and Urban Development Tribal Directory Assessment Tool; the White House CEQ's Climate and Economic Justice Screening Tool; the Department of Energy's Energy Justice Mapping Tool's Disadvantaged Communities Reporter, and initial research on the local community to gain insight into community context and equity-priority community members within the study area.
+Initial research and engagement included the development of an equity-priority stakeholder database, a project kick-off listening session with federally recognized Tribes that have cultural and/or historic ties to the project site, and outreach to local environmental justice community leaders, including representatives of Community Outreach and Resource Education and the City of Madison Equity Office, to help guide equity-priority outreach efforts and ensure early and meaningful public participation in the USGS's decision-making process throughout project scoping.
+Public outreach activities during scoping are described in Sections 1.7.2 and 4.2.

-The populations of Wisconsin, Dane County, and the City of Madison are predominately white, however, as shown in Table 3-9, the City of Madison has a higher percentage of minorities compared to the state or county.
+The populations of Wisconsin, Dane County, and the City of Madison are predominately white, however, as Table 3-9 shows, the City of Madison has a higher percentage of minorities compared to the state or county.
 The City of Madison's Comprehensive Plan Imagine Madison: People Powered Planning (2018) notes the city is becoming more diverse and identifies challenges related to providing housing options, opportunities for education and economic advancement, and cultural opportunities for all residents regardless of race or income level (City of Madison DPCED 2018).
 Madison's Southwest Neighborhoods, like the city, are becoming more diverse.
 The plan notes these neighborhoods had a minority population of 6 percent in 1990 and 18 percent in 2000 (City of Madison DPCED 2008).
-Additionally, these neighborhoods provide an array of housing options for households of different income levels (City of Madison DPCED 2008).
+Also, these neighborhoods provide an array of housing options for households of different incomes (City of Madison DPCED 2008).